-2. The CBC has continuously assisted the development of electronic payment instrument for retail consumers (Chart $B2.3)^{2}$
+2. The CBC has continuously assisted the development of electronic payment

 In recent years, the banknote issuance to GDP ratio has shown an upward trend in most countries, except for Sweden.
 Even in economies with well-developed electronic payment systems such as the US, South Korea, the euro area and Japan, the public is still using cash frequently.
-This shows that cash continues to be an important payment
+This shows that cash continues to be an important payment instrument for retail consumers (Chart B2.3).

-Taiwan has diversified and convenient electronic instruments. payment However, apart from credit cards, most of the public are used to paying by cash for daily purchases.
-In order to promote electronic payment, the CBC has urged the FISC to assist in the development of payment instruments such as cash cards payment and mobile payment. particular, for mobile payment, the FISC will provide a full scope of payment services for bank account transferring, fee and tax payment, and shopping, and establish a secure and convenient identity authentication mechanism.
+Taiwan has diversified and convenient electronic payment instruments.
+However, apart from credit cards, most of the public are used to paying by cash for daily purchases.
+In order to promote electronic payment, the CBC has urged the FISC to assist in the development of payment instruments such as cash cards payment and mobile payment.
+In particular, for mobile payment, the FISC will provide a full scope of payment services for bank account transferring, fee and tax payment, and shopping, and establish a secure and convenient identity authentication mechanism.